BBC Breakfast: Out of studio broadcasts

 Following the Cumbria shootings the previous day, Bill Turnbull presented live from the town of Whitehaven on 3 June 2010.

-Bill Turnbull presented on the progress of the Olympic Park in Stratford, East London on 27 July 2010, two years before the Opening Ceremony of the 2012 Summer Olympics.
-Chris Hollins presented the sports news from the same location.

-Bill Turnbull presented from the September 2010 Liberal Democrats conference in Liverpool and the Labour Conference in Manchester.
+Turnbull presented on the progress of the Olympic Park in Stratford, East London on 27 July 2010, two years before the Opening Ceremony of the 2012 Summer Olympics.
+Turnbull presented from the September 2010 Liberal Democrats conference in Liverpool and the Labour Conference in Manchester.
+Sian Williams presented from the October 2010 Conservative Party Conference in Birmingham.

-Sian Williams presented from the October 2010 Tory Conference in Birmingham.
-He additionally presented from College Green, Westminster in anticipation of the unveiling of Chancellor George Osborne's spending review and at the unveiling itself, both in October 2010.